moduware/polymorph-components/INFO.md

 # Polymorph Components Guide

+This getting started guide is for out Morph Components recently updated to `Polymer 3.0`

+- The `Polymer 3.0` version resides in the `polymer3` branch until merge to our `master` branch

 ## Install the Polymer-CLI

-First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
-Then run `polymer serve` to serve your element locally.
+First, make sure you have installed the [Polymer CLI](https://www.npmjs.com/package/polymer-cli).

-**Our examples are demonstrated with specific morph components such as `<morph-overlay>` and `<morph-button>`.
-Please change them with your desired component that you want to clone and use!!**
+**Our examples are demonstrated with specific morph components such as `<morph-button>`.
+Please change them with your desired component that you want to clone and use**

 ## Getting Started